 Achieving your career aspirations – top tips for newly qualified professionals

 Now that you've finally qualified, you may be wondering what's next.
-Sophie Randles, Head of Practice at Rutherford Cross, shares her top tips for newly-qualified professionals.
+Gillian Donaldson at Rutherford Cross shares her top tips for newly-qualified professionals.

 The effort and determination required to become a qualified chartered accountant are considerable, and newly-qualified professionals should be congratulated on their achievements.
 However, the reality is that for these newly-qualified accountants, the hard work is far from over.